ni/arbitrary-session-management/src/custom_instr_session_sharing/examples/teststand_sequence/README.md

       - Then click `Configure...` and enter the venv path.
       - Select Python version of the corresponding venv.
     - Navigate to the `pinmap` directory and open `CustomInstrumentInfo.pinmap`.
 Update the instrument name to your custom instrument name.
-    - Execute the sequence to observe shared custom instrument session behavior between two measurement plug-ins.
+    - Run the sequence to observe shared custom instrument session behavior between two measurement plug-ins.

 > [!Note]
 >